Batman (PC Engine video game): Reception

 Batman on the PC Engine garnered mixed reception from critics.
 Micom BASIC Magazine ranked the game at the number twelve spot in popularity on their January 1991 issue.
 Console Ma'zines Onn Lee found the game reminiscent of Doraemon: Meikyū Daisakusen.
 Lee applauded the visual presentation for its detailed and colorful graphics, expressive sprite animations, and "wicked" cutscenes between stages.
 He also praised the music, but found the sound effects very limited and expressed disappointment towards the lack of gameplay variety.
-Amstar Informatique commeded the game's "superb" graphical quality, but noted its high difficulty.
+Amstar Informatique commended the game's "superb" graphical quality, but noted its high difficulty.
 They also felt that the repetitive action might bore some players.
 Génération 4 commented that the PC Engine version has "nothing to do with the different adaptations made so far on microcomputers and consoles".

 Joysticks Jean-Marc Demoly called Batman on the PC Engine a "sort of Pac-Man remix", but felt it was uninteresting due to its repetitive and monotonous gameplay compared to previous iterations by Sunsoft.
 However, Demoly found the character easy to control and commended the game's visuals.
 Player Ones Olivier Scamps gave positive remarks to the colorful and detailed graphics, sprite animations, and catchy music, though he noted that the game was fundamentally repetitive.
 Scamps also found its difficulty to be easy.
 Computer and Video Games Richard Leadbetter lauded the game's music and end-of-level cutscenes.
 Leadbetter also found its playability to be addictive, but felt its visuals were not the best the PC Engine could offer.
 Power Plays Heinrich Lenhardt said that the gameplay was simple but noted that it became more difficult in later levels, and criticized the game's lack of variety.

 Razes Les Ellis faulted the game for its poor presentation and repetitive gameplay, while a writer for Zero also found it disappointing due to its lacking presentation.
 AllGames Shawn Sackenheim regarded it as an interesting concept, citing its top-down perspective similar to Pac-Man.
 Sackenheim commended the game's diverse artwork, soundscape, objective-based gameplay, and replay value.
 Hardcore Gaming 101s Chris Rasa wrote that "this PC Engine Batman game is not bad, but every gimmick in it will be exhausted long before the game's many levels are completed".